MrMinemeet/KoChat/README.md

 ## Usage
 1. Start the server via the argument `-s` or `--server`
 2. Start one or multiple clients (no argument needed)
+3. Enter address of the server and a username
-3. When a connection is established, conversation is possible
+4. When a connection is established, conversation is possible

-Currently, the client connects to `127.0.0.1:8080` per default.
+## Things to keep in mind:
+Currently, the port 8080 is hardcoded.